 Michael: If you’re interested in solving challenging technical problems, Grab would be a great place for you.

-While we are grateful for how far we’ve progressed since our humble beginnings, having grown from a warehouse in Malaysia to our IPO, we are merely at day one.
+While we are grateful for how far we’ve progressed since our humble beginnings, having grown from a warehouse in Malaysia to our Nasdaq listing, we are merely at day one.
 This marks the beginning of Grab Holdings with a relentless pursuit into driving Southeast Asia forward and making every day better for our communities.

 We’re always looking for the right people to join our mission, and we’re currently hiring across the globe.
 If you’re ready to begin, we invite you to join us on our journey.
 Check out open roles on our careers site now!